compTAG/teaching-compGT/_posts/2018-05-25-create-a-post.md

 categories: main
 ---

+There are two ways to create a post.
+The easiest is email the content of your post and I will format it and post it for you.
+Or you can create a post by submitting a pull request on github.
+Below are some of the Jekyll specifics.

 Creating posts is very easy with Jekyll.
 There are many tutorials, but, at their core, a post is a markdown file in the `_posts` directory.